 Virginia has world renowned landscapes like the Blue Ridge Parkway, Shenandoah National Park along Skyline Drive and Williamsburg that draw visitors and attract economic vitality to those areas of the state.
 However, those regions rely heavily on the scenic qualities of the landscape they are in to help attract those visitors.
 The BRP is the most frequently visited National Park in the country and the protection of its scenic qualities is imperative to maintaining the pleasant traveling experience.

-You'll find more informaiton about Virginia's Scenic Resources in chapter 8 of the Virginia Outdoors Plan.
+You'll find more information about Virginia's Scenic Resources in Chapter 8 of the Virginia Outdoors Plan.